mattpap/masters-thesis/sphinx/src/groebner.rst

 Buchberger algorithm must accommodate for this, avoiding as many of those useless divisions as possible.

 Several criteria were invented by the author of the |groebner| bases algorithm a few years after the algorithm was introduced.
-Later on, several more powerful criteria were developed, for example, so called *sugar flavour* (see [Giovini1991sugar]_ for details).
+Later on, several more powerful elimination criteria were developed, for example, heuristic criteria for lexicographic ordering of monomials (see [Czapor1991heuristic]_) or, so called, *sugar flavour* (see [Giovini1991sugar]_ for details).

+.. _gb-order:

 Admissible orderings of monomials
 =================================